jjute/commons/README.md

 - AOP aspects are implemented with [Spring Framework](https://spring.io/).
 - Validations are performed with [Hibernate Validator Engine](http://hibernate.org/validator/).
 - IDEA integration is done with [JetBrains Java Annotations](https://mvnrepository.com/artifact/org.jetbrains/annotations).
+## Frameworks

+- **Build automation**: Gradle 5.5
+- **Unit testing**: JUnit 5

+---

+## Development

+To setup the development environment you should install Jute Framework which will give you access to build automation and advanced features like code coverage.
+Read more about how to do that in the [installation](https://github.com/jjute/jute#installation) section of the project's documentation.
+It is also recommended to use IntelliJ IDEA as Jute comes with integration support for IntelliJ.